zachgoll/finance_to_code/log.md

 In terms of learning, I spent a good part of today attempting to understand the black box programmers call "recursion."
 If you think about it too hard, it get's quite overwhelming.
 That said, I walked through several of my programs line by line to see how the recursion was working.

+### Sunday July 2

+Super frustrating and rewarding day.
+I got a good nights rest last night, which kept me sharp all day, but unfortunately, I wasn't quite able to finish the assigned project today.
+The project was to print a pyramid with incrementing size and complexity (doors, door handles, etc.) all in the terminal as standard output.
+Reflecting back on the day, I think I approached the problem incorrectly.
+Although I did careful planning once I figured out the pattern and algorithm, I did not plan my functions.
+I should have figured out which functions I needed, and then wrote skeleton code for those functions.
+Although I learned a lot today and became more comfortable using pointers in C, I am a bit frustrated that I didn't plan out my program like I did the [vm_translator](https://github.com/zachgoll/finance_to_code/tree/master/cs50/virtual_computer_final_project/software/virtual_machine/vm_translator) several weeks ago.
+Yes, C is a much more primitive language than Python (which I wrote the vm_translator in), but planning out a program follows the same principles!
+Moving forward, before writing a program that is more than one function, I will plan out my functions and write solid pseudo/skeleton code before jumping in and confusing myself with all sorts of random variables.

+# Week 20: June 3 - July 9